waghanza/cyclone/README.rst

 About
 =====

-Cyclone is a low-level network toolkit, which provides support for HTTP 1.1 in an API very similar to the one implemented by the `Tornado <http://tornadoweb.org>`_ web server - which was developed by `FriendFeed <http://friendfeed.com>`_ and later released as open source / free software by `Facebook <http://facebook.com>`_.
+cyclone is a low-level network toolkit, which provides support for HTTP 1.1 in an API very similar to the one implemented by the `Tornado <http://tornadoweb.org>`_ web server - which was developed by `FriendFeed <http://friendfeed.com>`_ and later released as open source / free software by `Facebook <http://facebook.com>`_.

-Key differences between Cyclone and Tornado
+Key differences between cyclone and tornado
 -------------------------------------------

-- Cyclone is based on `Twisted <http://twistedmatrix.com>`_, hence it may be used as a webservice protocol for interconnection with any other protocol implemented in Twisted.
+- cyclone is `Twisted <http://twistedmatrix.com>`_ protocol, therefore it may be used in conjunction with any other protocol implemented in Twisted.
-- Localization is based upon the standard `Gettext <http://www.gnu.org/software/gettext/>`_ instead of the CSV implementation in the original Tornado.
-Moreover, it supports pluralization exactly like Tornado does.
+- Localization is based upon the standard `Gettext <http://www.gnu.org/software/gettext/>`_ instead of the CSV implementation in the original tornado.
+The gettext support has been merged back into tornado.
-- It ships with an asynchronous HTTP client based on `TwistedWeb <http://twistedmatrix.com/trac/wiki/TwistedWeb>`_, however, it's fully compatible with one provided by Tornado - which is based on `PyCurl <http://pycurl.sourceforge.net/>`_.
+- It ships with an asynchronous HTTP client based on `TwistedWeb <http://twistedmatrix.com/trac/wiki/TwistedWeb>`_.
+It's not compatible with with one provided by tornado - which is based on `PyCurl <http://pycurl.sourceforge.net/>`_.
 (The HTTP server code is NOT based on TwistedWeb, for several reasons)
 - Native support for XMLRPC and JsonRPC. (see the `rpc demo <http://github.com/fiorix/cyclone/tree/master/demos/rpc/>`_)
 - WebSocket protocol class is just like any other Twisted Protocol (i.e.: LineReceiver; see the `websocket demo <http://github.com/fiorix/cyclone/tree/master/demos/websocket/>`_)
 - Support for sending e-mail based on `Twisted Mail <http://twistedmatrix.com/trac/wiki/TwistedMail>`_, with authentication and TLS, plus an easy way to create plain text or HTML messages, and attachments. (see the `e-mail demo <http://github.com/fiorix/cyclone/tree/master/demos/email>`_)
 - Built-in support for `Redis <http://code.google.com/p/redis/>`_, based on `txredisapi <http://github.com/fiorix/txredisapi>`_.
 We usually need an in-memory caching server like memcache for web applications.
 However, we prefer redis over memcache because it supports more operations like pubsub, various data types like sets, hashes (python dict), and persistent storage.
 See the `redis demo <http://github.com/fiorix/cyclone/tree/master/demos/redis/>`_ for details.
 - Support for HTTP Authentication.
 See the `authentication demo <http://github.com/fiorix/cyclone/tree/master/demos/httpauth/>`_ for details.
+- Support for Bottle-like API, Twistd application and Twistd plugin.

 Advantages of being a Twisted Protocol
 --------------------------------------